Oakland, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Infection

-Too often, people stereotype certain breeds.
-There are facts to back this up, but they're not always applicable.
-Any dog is capable of biting a human.
+Often, people stereotype certain dog breeds.
+There are facts to back this stigma, but it's not always the case.
+Every dog is able to bite someone.
 This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds that are often associated with danger include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have a similar tendency to attack others when they're scared or aggravated.
+Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+People have the same tendency to lash out others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Oakland, MO?

-A dog bite lawyer in Oakland, MO, will look at a variety of special and general damages.
-These include:
+A dog bite lawyer in Oakland, MO, will look into various types of damages.
+Some of these include:

-• Medical Expenses — You may be able to recover all costs related to medical treatment caused by a bite.
+• Medical Expenses — You may be able to recover all expenses related to medical treatment caused by a dog bite.
 It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

-• Property Damage — This can include damages to your home, your clothes, a bike or motorcycle, your phone and other things that might've been damaged during an attack.
+• Property Damage — This may include damages to your home, your clothes, a bike or motorcycle, your phone and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Oakland, MO personal injury lawyers will ensure that no money is left on the table in your claim.